 The crowds are not too terrible at Delicate Arch

-I was expecting the Delicate Arch to have crazy crowds knowing its popularity and Instagram fame.
-While the hike certainly was busy, it wasn’t overwhelmingly crowded and there was plenty of space for hiking comfortably.
-Once we arrived at Delicate Arch there were endless opportunities for photos with the Arch and lots of space to kick back and enjoy the view.
+I expected the Delicate Arch to have crazy crowds knowing its popularity and Instagram fame.
+While the hike certainly was busy, it wasn’t overwhelmingly crowded, and there was plenty of space for hiking comfortably.
+Once we arrived at Delicate Arch, there were endless opportunities for photos with the Arch and lots of space to kick back and enjoy the view.

 Take Your Time to Explore the Area

-The hike to Delicate Arch is a pretty one, with plenty of amazing desert views throughout.
+The hike to Delicate Arch is a pretty one, with plenty of fantastic desert views throughout.
 My favorite part of the hike was a slight detour off route.
-The Twisted Doughnut Arch can be found right before you get to Delicate Arch and gives very unique views.
+The Twisted Doughnut Arch can be found right before you get to Delicate Arch and gives unique views.

 Be Courteous to Other Photographers

-When you reach Delicate Arch there will certainly be lots of people that want to get their photo standing under the Arch.
+When you reach Delicate Arch, there will undoubtedly be many people who want to get their photo standing under the Arch.
 There will also be eager photographers with travel tripods positioned to grab a photo as the light gets good.